danthienphuc/lottie-downloader/README.md

 ## 🎯 Usage

 1. Visit any supported LottieFiles domain
 2. Extension badge shows count of detected assets
-3. Click extension icon to open popup
+3. **Click extension icon to open tab manager** (new!)
-4. Use copy/download buttons as needed
+4. Use copy/download buttons in the manager tab
+5. Downloads continue even if you close the manager tab
-5. Check console for configuration options
+6. Check console in manager tab for configuration options
-6. View failed downloads log if needed
+7. View failed downloads log if needed

 ## 📁 File Structure